natgo/wt-wiki-scraper/wikitext-transpiled/fleet/USS%20Des%20Moines.md

 <!-- ''Provide information about the characteristics of the primary armament.
 Evaluate their efficacy in battle based on their reload speed, ballistics and the capacity of their shells.
 Add a link to the main article about the weapon: <code><nowiki>{{main|Weapon name (calibre)}}</nowiki></code>.
 Broadly describe the ammunition available for the primary armament, and provide recommendations on how to use it and which ammunition to choose.'' -->
 {{main|8 inch/55 Mark 16 (203 mm)}}

-The primary armament of 3 x 8 inch/55 Mark 16 triple-gun mount cannons are the currently the undisputed best heavy cruiser cannons.
+The primary armament of 3 x 8 inch/55 Mark 16 triple-gun mount cannons is currently the undisputed best heavy cruiser cannons.
 Able to fire a volley every 6 seconds (10 rpm) allows for all vessels, cruisers or smaller to be destroyed with relative ease.
 Like most American cannons, the shell velocity is quite low, making very large shell arches, allowing for ships to be struck whilst still behind island cover.
-This does however making long range shooting a significant challenge.'
+This does however make long-range shooting a significant challenge.'

-The Des Moines has 4 rounds types, a HE round, two SAP round types and a AP round.
+The Des Moines has 4 round types, a HE round, two SAP round types and an AP round.
 The explosive mass of all rounds are extremely powerful for their type.
-The AP round is able to successfully fight all heavy cruisers as well as some battlecruisers such as the HMS Glorious, SMS Von der Tan, HMS Invincible to name a few.
+The AP round can successfully fight all heavy cruisers as well as some battlecruisers such as the HMS Glorious, SMS Von der Tan, and HMS Invincible to name a few.

 {{:8 inch/55 Mark 16 (203 mm)/Ammunition|8 inch Mk.14 Common, 8 inch Mk.21 APCBC, 8 inch Mk.25 HC, 8 inch Mk.17 SP Common}}